 - Spread Brussels sprouts into the air fryer basket or rack spread in a single layer and cook for 6 minutes at 400 degrees F. Flip the sprouts and cook for another 6 minutes or until crispy, tender and golden brown.

 - Toss the sprouts in half of the bang bang sauce until well coated, and serve on a platter with the remaining dipping sauce on the side.

 See recipe card for complete instructions.

 Bang bang sauce gives these brussel sprouts an amazing flavor, but you can certainly top them with the sauce or topping of your choice.
 We also recommend:

 - A sprinkle of Parmesan Cheese to make parmesan brussels sprouts

 - Balsamic Vinegar or Balsamic Glaze to give a savory flavor.

 - Toss them in a bit of Maple syrup and hot sauce

-- Storebought Sauces such as a spicy mayo or bottled bang bang sauce.
+- Storebought Sauces such as a Sriracha Mayo or bottled boom boom sauce.
 There are also different brands and variations at your local grocery store.

 Storing and Reheating Leftovers